GrayFace/wog/README.md

 ZCRTRAIT.TXT
 ZELP.TXT

-Note: If you build WoG from sources, you don't have to install a release, but you must get rid of text files mentioned above.
+Note: If you're building WoG from sources, you don't have to install a release, but you must get rid of text files mentioned above.

 ===